-- 6.1 The shipowner is responsible for making sure that no seafarer under the age of 18 is employed or engaged or works as a ship's cook. - 6.2 It is the shipowner's responsibility to make sure that MLC ships ordinarily operates with 10 or more seafarers carry a fully qualified cook. - 6.3 A ship's cook should have evidence of qualifications as a ship's cook, such as:- - 1.
-National Vocational Qualification (NVQ) Level II in catering and hospitality; or - 2. certificates of qualification as a ship's cook issued by countries that have ratified the Maritime Labour Convention 2006; or - 3. certificates of qualification as a ship's cook issued by countries that have ratified the Certification of Ships Cooks Convention, 1946 (No.69); or - confirmation that they have been serving as a chef in a professional kitchen, commercial yacht or passenger ship and evidence that they have completed training in food and personal hygiene, food storage, stock control, and environmental protection and catering health and safety; or - confirmation that they have served as a ship's cook before the Maritime Labour Convention 2006 has been ratified by the Cayman Islands and evidence that they have completed training in food and personal hygiene, food storage, stock control, and environmental protection and catering health and safety; - The Cayman Islands Shipping Registry (CISR) has also published Guidance Note 02/2018 which supplements this Shipping Notice which introduces an optional recognition statement, which may be issued on request to the CISR.
-This will recognize that seafarers working on a Cayman Islands registered Large Yacht or Passenger Yacht demonstrate qualification and experience that is considered equivalent to that required to obtain a Ship's Cook Certificate.
-Please see Guidance Note 02/2018 for more details. - 6.5 Where an MLC ship ordinarily operates with less than 10 seafarers, and with a trading pattern where voyages are not more than 3 days or not more than 36 hours from a safe port, then a fully qualified cook is not required.
-In such cases the training or instruction provided for all catering staff involved in the processing of food is required. (paragraph 6.6 below). - 6.6 All catering staff involved in the processing of food should be properly trained and instructed for their position and have evidence of completion of a training course or of being instructed in food and personal hygiene and handling and storage of food.
-This should be available for MLC inspections.
+- 6.2 It is the shipowner's responsibility to make sure that MLC ships ordinarily operates with 10 or more seafarers, on voyages of more than 3 days or more than 36 hours from a safe port, carry a fully qualified cook. - 6.3 A ship's cook should have evidence of qualifications as a ship's cook, such as:- - 1.
+National Vocational Qualification (NVQ) Level II in catering and hospitality; or - 2. certificates of qualification as a ship's cook issued by countries that have ratified the Maritime Labour Convention 2006; or - 3. certificates of qualification as a ship's cook issued by countries that have ratified the Certification of Ships Cooks Convention, 1946 (No.69); or - 4. confirmation that they have been serving as a chef in a professional kitchen, commercial yacht or passenger ship and evidence that they have completed training in food and personal hygiene, food storage, stock control, and environmental protection and catering health and safety; or - 5. confirmation that they have served as a ship's cook before the Maritime Labour Convention 2006 has been ratified by the Cayman Islands and evidence that they have completed training in food and personal hygiene, food storage, stock control, and environmental protection and catering health and safety; - 6.4 Where an MLC ship ordinarily operates with less than 10 seafarers and a trading patter where voyages are not more than 3 days or not more than 36 hours from a safe port then a fully qualified cook is not required.
+In such cases the training or instruction provided for all catering staff involved in the processing of food is required. (paragraph 6.5 below). - 6.5 All catering staff involved in the processing of food should be properly trained and instructed for their position and have evidence of completion of a training course or of being instructed in food and personal hygiene and handling and storage of food.
+This should be available at the initial MLC inspection.

-7. MORE INFORMATION
+7. More information

-7.1 Should you have any queries on the contents of this Shipping Notice please contact by email to technical@cishipping.com.
+7.1 Should you have any queries on the contents of this Shipping Notice please contact by email to technical.uk@cishipping.com.
 For queries on any other aspect of the MLC please contact by email to shipping.master@cishipping.com.